Defining The High-Performing Boutique Consultancy

 Recommended reading: (Case Study) Replicate the Secret of This Highly Profitable Consultancy

 The HPBC never hits 'The Project Wall'—completing one-off, smaller projects requires constantly competing for new clients.
-Instead, it retains and develops existing clients over an extended period with the help of its strategic service design and key account management at the C-level.
+Instead, it retains and develops existing clients over an extended period using programmatic client success journey design – intentional, repeatable playbooks for client success journeys that enable them to deepen relationships and ensure long-term impact.

-The outcomes of such dedication to client development and retention are typically the following:
+The outcomes of such dedication to programmatic client development and retention are typically the following:

 - Revenue stability: About 70% of the revenue comes from existing clients, creating a stable revenue foundation.
 There is no ‘hustle mode’ to chase new clients, and there is no constant stress over cash flow.